Weather StoryAlmanac, microseasons, and the day's weather story.

 Climate

-Across the year, Tucson Mountains receives about 11 inches of precipitation spread over roughly 25 rainy days.
+Across the year, Tucson Mountains collects about 10 inches of precipitation over roughly 78 days with measurable rain or snow.

 ZIP codes in Tucson Mountains